Springerle/springerle.github.io/README.md

 ## Motivation and Goals

-The main goal of *Springerle* is to provide basic templates and add-on facets to incrementally build projects in a flexible and composable manner.
+The main goal of *Springerle* is to provide basic templates and add-on facets to incrementally set up projects in a flexible and composable manner.

 ## Installing the cookiecutter CLI